World 979 CE

 In the Middle East, Islamic civilization is flourishing.
 Influences from China, India and the West are mingling with Arab and Persian elements to form a brilliant cultural synthesis.

 In the Muslim world of the Middle East, Baghdad became the capital of the Islamic empire (the Caliphate) in the mid-8th century, but that great empire is now slowly fragmenting.
 This does not hinder the Muslim faith from putting down strong roots in all the regions ruled by the Caliphate.

 In China, the great empire of the Tang dynasty has been replaced by the much smaller, but economically more dynamic, Song empire.
 The Song dynasty period will be one of great economic progress.

+Europe has sunk into chaos and ignorance.
 For Europe, this is a brutal and barbarous age.
 Under the hammer blows of Vikings, Magyars and Arabs, royal power breaks down in much of western Europe.
 Anarchy reigns, but a new order slowly begins to emerge, based on the power of local lords.

 Within Europe, illiteracy and ignorance are almost universal – except within the Church.
 This is doing its best to preserve Europe’s Classical heritage, and acts as a civilizing influence on a barbarous society.
 It is in fact expanding its influence into central and eastern Europe at this time.

 Whilst the Viking raids have struck terror far and wide within Europe, they have also developed trade networks linking western Europe more closely with the lands to the north and east.
 They are even laying the foundations for the rise of a huge new extension of European civilization, in Russia.